 Finally wandering around Pripyat.

 What a beautiful town.
-Considering it was the communist soviet union, it was like some sort of American idyllic town (no doubt what it was modeled on).
+Considering it was the communist Soviet Union, it was like some sort of American idyllic town (no doubt what it was modelled on).

 The Whitehouse, one of the elite buildings with extra luxury’s for party members and other senior members of staff.

 More conventional living quarters.
 But each one had its own kitchen and bathroom (when I’d previously visited St Petersburg, many of the Government flats involved you living with your whole family in 1 room and a kitchen and bathroom shared between 4 (although admittedly, it was rent free !)).

 A common feature was a 2nd bedroom so family members could visit for the weekend.
 This must have felt like Utopia.

 A major selling point of the town to new “recruits” was education (the target residents were people with young families).

 From outside the school, you can see why people weren’t allowed into buildings.

 In this case, one side of the building had literally fallen down.